johnwargo/arduino-https-client-example/readme.md

 A simple Arduino sketch for the ESP32 (an Espressif device) that securely connects to a remote server using Wi-Fi and TLS (HTTPS).

+> The reason why the ESP32 platform is important here is because the ability to use HTTPS is included in the ESP32 library suite for Arduino.
+If you're using the ESP8266 device, there's libraries for that platform as well.

 ## Background

 I'm working on an Adruino project that requires the ability to connect to a remote server to retrieve some data.
 In today's environment where security is paramount, the server I connected to (and likely any server you connected to) secures its connection using Transport Layer Security ([TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security)).
 TLS is used in HTTPS requests to secure the connection.